Isolation of Breast cancer CTCs with multitargeted buoyant immunomicrobubbles.

 Circulating tumor cells (CTCs) are extremely rare cells found in blood of metastatic cancer patients.
 There is a need for inexpensive technologies for fast enrichment of CTCs from large blood volumes.
 Previous data showed that antibody-conjugated lipid shell immuno-microbubbles (MBs) bind and isolate cells from biological fluids by flotation.
 Here, blood-stable MBs targeted to several surface markers for isolation of breast tumor cells were developed.
 MBs coated with anti-human EpCAM antibodies showed efficient binding of EpCAM

 Wang, Guankui; Benasutti, Halli; Jones, Jessica F; Shi, Guixin; Benchimol, Michael; Pingle, Sandeep; Kesari, Santosh; Yeh, Yasan; Hsieh, Li-En; Liu, Yu-Tsueng; Elias, Anthony; and Simberg, Dmitri, "Isolation of Breast cancer CTCs with multitargeted buoyant immunomicrobubbles."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 89.